Posted on: June 26, 2015in Blog

 The best evidence rule provides guidance and framework for the admissibility of digital evidence.
 This rule requires that whenever a party seeks to prove the contents of a writing, recording or photograph, the original needs to be produced.
 If the original cannot be produced, a satisfactory explanation is required.

 As an exception to the best evidence rule this rule states that that accurate reproductions made in the regular course of business are as admissible in evidence as the original, whether the original is in existence or not.
-Therefore, a computer forensic expert making an image of a hard drive would then be in possession of best evidence if that computer or laptop that was imaged continued to be used.
+Therefore, an expert forensic imaging a hard drive would then be in possession of best evidence if that computer or laptop that was imaged continued to be used.

 Provides that any process for storing images that leaves a record of any additions, deletions, or changes shall also be admissible as the original.
 Under 4539 it is not necessary to establish that the reproduction was compared to the original and found to be accurate so long as it is identified as the product of an accurate copying process.